RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme set**

 The theme set to use.
 Defaults to Slate which is shipped with the application.
-There are two types of theme sets; the new type which was introduced with ES-DE v2.0 and legacy themes that are supported for backward compatibility with RetroPie EmulationStation.
-The use of legacy themes is however discouraged as their functionality is very limited.
-As well the backward compabitility will likely be removed at some point in the future.

 **Theme variant**

-Non-legacy theme sets optionally support variants which are a type of theme profiles defined by the theme author.
+Theme sets optionally support variants which are a type of theme profiles defined by the theme author.
 This could be things like different designs or whether videos are enabled or not.

 **Theme color scheme**